Modelling interface factorizations between Landau-Ginzburg models as module functors: A category of functors

-\end{Def} It is now straightforward to check the following lemma, which guarantees that $\Fun (R',R)$ together with $d$ indeed forms a differential graded category.\footnote{This is the differential $d$ that appears in Hochschild-Mitchell cohomology \cite{Herscovich:2005} with values in the $R\fmod$-bimodule $\prod_{(M,N)}\Hom(U(M),V(N))$.} \begin{lem} The differential $d$ squares to zero, $d \circ d = 0$.
+\end{Def} It is now straightforward to check the following lemma, which guarantees that $\Fun (R',R)$ together with $d$ indeed forms a differential graded category.\footnote{This is the differential $d$ that appears in Hochschild-Mitchell cohomology \cite{Herscovich:2005} with values in the $R\fmod$-bimodule $\prod_{(M,N)}\Hom_{R'}(U(M),V(N))$.
+Its construction can be understood as an alternating sum of coface maps.} \begin{lem} The differential $d$ squares to zero, $d \circ d = 0$.
 Furthermore, it satisfies a (graded) Leibniz property,